awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 + We recommend that you use Multi\-AZ for production workloads\.
 For more information about working with multiple Availability Zones, see [ Regions, Availability Zones, and Local Zones ](Concepts.RegionsAndAvailabilityZones.md)\.
 + For additional security, Oracle recommends that you use Transparent Data Encryption \(TDE\) to encrypt your data at rest\.
 If you have an Enterprise Edition license that includes the Advanced Security Option, you can enable encryption at rest by using the TDE option\.
 For more information, see [Oracle Transparent Data Encryption](Appendix.Oracle.Options.AdvSecurity.md)\.

   Amazon RDS also provides an encryption at rest option for all database editions\.
-For more information, see [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.
+For more information, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.
 + Configure your VPC Security Groups to allow communication between your application servers and your Amazon RDS DB instance\.
 The application servers that host the Fusion Middleware components can be on Amazon EC2 or on\-premises\.

 ## Using the Oracle Repository Creation Utility<a name="Oracle.Resources.RCU.Installing"></a>

 You use the Oracle Repository Creation Utility \(RCU\) to create and populate the schemas to support your Fusion Middleware components\.

-### Running RCU Using the Command Line in One Step<a name="Oracle.Resources.RCU.SilentSingle"></a>
+### Running RCU using the command line in one step<a name="Oracle.Resources.RCU.SilentSingle"></a>

 If you don't need to edit any of your schemas before populating them, you can run RCU in a single step\.
 Otherwise, see the following section for running RCU in multiple steps\.